ROCm/rocm-install-on-linux/docs/tutorial/install-overview.rst

     conflicts.

 .. note::
-    Multiversion install is not available for the kernel driver module, also referred to as AMDGPU.
+    Multi-version install is not available for the kernel driver module, also referred to as AMDGPU.

 The following image demonstrates the difference between single-version and multi-version ROCm installation types: